fr33n0w/rBrowser/README.md

 - micronparser.js for NomadNet pages rendering
 - DOMPurify.min.js for html security
-- fingerptint, go and star icons from flaticon.com
+- fingerptint, go, ping and star icons from flaticon.com

 The Web UI is served by: